git-lectures/git-lecture-notes/index.rst

   "Piled Higher and Deeper" by Jorge Cham: www.phdcomics.com

-Version control systems allow to keep all the historical versions of your software, for easy tracking.
-It also benefits team collaboration, improves our efficiency.
-In addition, it can be used as a data center, making build automation possible.
+Version control systems allow to keep all the historical versions of your software for easy tracking.
+It also benefits team collaboration and mproves our efficiency.
+In addition, it can be used as a data center, making build automation and continous integration possible.

 In this tutorial, we are going to learn the basics of Git and Github.
-Git is a distributed version control software (DCSV) and Github a git hosting platform.
-Other well-known DCVS are mercurial and bazaar.
+First, what is Git?
+Git is a distributed version control software (DCSV).
+Github is a git hosting platform that provide free git repository for all opensource softwares.
+Other well-known DCVS are mercurial and bazaar, with their respective hosting platform, bitbucket (which now also supports git repository) and launchpad.

-Why did we choose to introduce git, and not mercurial, which is not only build with python, but has also been chosen by CPython to host their code.
-Well, it is quite easy: in the scientific world, git (and github) are much more widely used than mercurial (and bitbucket).
+Why did we choose to introduce git, and not mercurial, which is not only build with python, but has also been chosen by CPython (and many other python project) to host their code.
+That decision was quite straightforward: in the scientific world, git (and github) are much more widely used than mercurial (and bitbucket).
 A scholar.google search yields 14,100 results for a "github" search, while a "bitbucket" search only returns 2,260 results.
-If that's not enough to be convinced, here is a table of python packages, divided in two list: the github hosted ones, and the bitbucket hosted ones.
+If that's not enough to be convinced, here is a table of python packages, divided in two
+list: the github hosted ones, and the bitbucket hosted ones.

 +-----------------------------------+----------------------------------------+
 | Github                            | Bitbucket                              |